scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 There are many "Why Clojure" blog posts out there, and we will not try to reproduce their arguments here.

-Let us just recognize that the serious efforts we are discussing here are not without a reason.
+Let us just recognize that the efforts we are discussing here are not without a reason.

-Many of us face various technical challenges in our work, and not only engineering work.
-In research, in teaching, and in data exploration, in academia and elsewhere, sometimes, programming is necessary.
+Many of us face technical challenges at work, and not only in engineering work.
+In research, teaching, and data exploration; in academia, and elsewhere; sometimes, programming is necessary.
 Often, programming can bother us with complexity, conceptual obstacles, and various kinds of friction.

 Some of us believe that Clojure can offer a relief through simplicity, conceptual elegance, and lightweight exploration.
 Arguably, this can be relevant to anybody who has some data and is open-minded and curious to enjoy new ways of thinking.

 ## Growth

-The current global uncertainty can create some risk-averse tendencies, and many business situations, this might not be the best time for non-mainstream engineering choices.
-For this and other rasons, it is not the easiest time to work Clojure growth.
+The current global uncertainty can create some risk-averse tendencies.
+In many business situations, this might not be the best time for non-mainstream engineering choices.
+For this and other reasons, it is not the easiest time to work on Clojure growth.

 However, that is what we are actively working on now.